Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 4th number = Notify and enable command for assistant killers.
 			"Prefs Notify"				"0,0,0,0"

+			// Allow players to share their rewards with teammates when they have reached the stack limits.
+			// --
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: OFF, let players keep their rewards.
+			// 1: ON, allow players to share their rewards with only human-controlled teammates.
+			// 2: ON, allow players to share their rewards with only bot teammates.
+			// 3: ON, allow players to share their rewards with teammates.
+			"Share Rewards"				"0"

 			// The total number of teammates to reward for assisting against the Mutant Tank.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
 			// Note: This setting can be overridden for specific players.